 At least when you watch an expert do it in a video.

 But, the slightest slip-up or oversight can cause irreparable damage.

-Imagine you’re investing in collectibles and try pressing comics books the first time on rare variant.
+Imagine you’re investing in collectibles and try pressing comic books for the first time on a rare variant.

 Or if you try cleaning your great-great-grandmother’s jewelry with a DIY cleaning solution.

 Even something as common as changing brakes on a car where the smallest miscalculation or error can lead to not only the destruction of the vehicle but the loss of life which can never be replaced.

 Many people think going to the salon or barber is a waste of money.

 They’d rather keep the cash and do the job themselves, or have a friend or relative do it for them.

 Think of mothers who put a bowl on their kids’ heads, cutting around it leaving them looking like mushroom heads.